lm-sys/FastChat/fastchat/serve/gateway/README.md

 sudo yum install nginx
 ```

-### Depolyment
+### Deployment

 Copy `nginx.conf` to `/etc/nginx/nginx.conf` (need sudo permission).

-Replace the port number 7960 in `listen 7960` with the desired port for the gateway.
+Replace the port number 7860 in `server localhost:7860` with the port where you deploy the Gradio web server.

-Modify `upstream websocket` to config Gradio servers behind the gateway.
+Modify `upstream websocket` to configure Gradio servers behind the gateway.

 Lastly, update Nginx.

+### HTTPS Deployment with a Public Domain URL

+Make sure you obtain the HTTPS certificate and the private key used to generate the certificate.

+Fill the addresses to your certificate and private key in the `[PATH_TO_SSL_CERT]` and `[PATH_TO_PRIVATE_KEY]` fields.

+If you have your own domain url to serve the chatbot, replace the chat.lmsys.org url with your own domain url.

 ### Updating

-When `/etc/nginx/nginx.conf` is modified, you need to update the Nginx service:
+Every time when `/etc/nginx/nginx.conf` is modified, you need to update the Nginx service:

 ```bash
 sudo nginx -t  # check `/etc/nginx/nginx.conf`
 sudo systemctl reload nginx  # restart Nginx service to load the new config sudo systemctl status nginx  # check the status of the Nginx service.
 It should be active (running).
 ```